ray-project/ray/doc/source/data/batch_inference.rst

         <2> The ``__call__`` method is used to apply the model to a batch of data.

-        <3> We're free to use any custom code in a stateful UDF, and here we prepare the data to run on GPUs.
+        <3> We're free to use any custom code in a stateful class, and here we prepare the data to run on GPUs.

         <4> Finally, we return the ``"class"`` key of the model predictions as Numpy array.